sassoftware/viya4-iac-azure/docs/CONFIG-VARS.md

 | node_labels | Labels to add to the nodepool VMs | map | |
 | availability_zones | Availability Zones for nodepool | list of strings | | This value depends on the "location".
 For example, not all regions have numbered availability zones|

-The default nodepool configuration is:
+The default values for the nodepool configuration are:

 ```yaml
 {